THE BEST GIN JOINTS IN LONDON

 Mr Fogg’s Gin Parlour

 The first impression at Mr Fogg’s in Covent Garden is one of style - from the moustachioed chap who welcomes you to the thick cream and blue drapes.
-Luckily, this gin joint can back its theatrical ambience with substance, which means 300 gins to choose from.
+Luckily, this gin joint can back its theatrical ambiance with substance, which means 300 gins to choose from.

 Opt for a Passepartout in which Hendrick’s gin is combined with lemon juice, sugar and black pepper, then finished with cucumber air to quench your thirst.
 At the other end of the spectrum, a Corpse Reviver No 2 has everything from Tanqueray No Ten to a dash of absinthe in it.
 Not one for the faint of heart!